m2march/produce-test/README.md

-Small test proyect to see if texttheater/produce automation tool can help write generic recipes for producing all results for all cases in various datasets for various models.
+Small test project to see if texttheater/produce automation tool can help write generic recipes for producing all results for all cases in various datasets for various models.
 The objective was to be able to do that in a way that looked descriptive and without have to write one target rule for each dataset/model